- $5.4 billion - in industry spending on exploration and development in 2016

 With significant deposits of crude oil, Newfoundland and Labrador is currently producing about 200,000 barrels of oil per day from its current offshore oil projects – Hibernia, Terra Nova, White Rose.
 Newfoundland and Labrador's fourth offshore oil development, Hebron, is under development and expected to begin production in 2017.

-Three billion barrels of oil and 11 trillion cubic feet of natural gas have been discovered in Newfoundland and Labrador to date.
-The Government of Newfoundland and Labrador estimates that six billion barrels of oil and 60 trillion cubic feet of natural gas remain undiscovered.
+Four billion barrels of oil and 12.6 trillion cubic feet of natural gas have been discovered in Newfoundland and Labrador to date.
 The province has seen significant exploration activity in recent years, and exploration interest continues.
 In 2013, exploratory work in Newfoundland and Labrador's Flemish Pass basin resulted in one of the largest discoveries in the world at that time.

 Offshore operators are committed to the safe and responsible development of Newfoundland and Labrador's oil and gas resources.